isomerpages/moe-presbyterianhigh/_academic-departments/Physical Education.md

 teamwork.</p>
 <p><strong>2.
 Sports Enrichment Programme</strong>
 <br>This programme introduces students to novel sports and activities such
-as golfing, bowling, and Kin-ball, thereby enriching their experiences and promoting class bonding.</p>
+as golfing, bowling and Kin-ball, thereby enriching their experiences and promoting class bonding.</p>
 <p><strong>3.
 Sports Fiesta</strong>
 <br>The Sports Fiesta includes track events, the Captain’s Ball Competition
 for Secondary One students and the Frisbee Competition for Secondary Two